Blockchain Identity Management: Enabling control over Identity

-As we mentioned above that the smart contracts can trigger the business rules and generate the trust score for every individual using blockchain identity Management.
+As we mentioned above, smart contracts can trigger the business rules and generate the trust score for every individual using blockchain identity management.
 But what exactly does it mean?
 How will trust score work?

-We will explain how trust score can help an organization to verify the user’s authenticity.
+We will explain how the trust score can help an organization verify the user’s authenticity.

-Trust score generated by the Smart Contracts can help organizations validate users identity in real-time.
+The trust score generated by Smart Contracts can help organizations validate users’ identities in real-time.

 A user can achieve a higher trust score by uploading multiple documents on the app.

 Based on a user’s trust score, it can be inspected whether it’s a suspicious account or a valid account.
-Moreover, identity should be used on a regular basis to maintain or enhance the trust score.
+Moreover, identity should be used regularly to maintain or enhance the trust score.

-A user can be considered to be as a newbie for the first six months after sign up; giving them the time to create the trust score.
+A user can be considered a newbie for the first six months after sign up, giving them the time to create the trust score.
 During that interval, they will have to upload the required information.

-For example, if the Bank of America needs to check the authenticity of the person for granting him a loan, they can check the user’s trust score.
+For example, if the Bank of America needs to check the person’s authenticity for granting him a loan, they can check the user’s trust score.
 It can give the bank an insight of the trustworthiness of an individual, saving time and money.

-Three factors mentioned below that can help in building a trust score:
+Three factors that can help in building a trust score are

-Factors which may cause the trust score to drop
+Three factors that may cause the trust score to drop are:

 - When relevant documents are not uploaded within the system, it will drop the trust score.

-- If a user does not provide access to specific organizations to verify identity, it will drop the trust score.
+- If a user does not provide specific organizations access to verify identity, it will lower the trust score.

 - Frequent changes in their personal information may drop down the trust factor, considering the person as a suspicious user.